Leaving Indiana 76

 In recent years I have returned to backpack in the Colorado Rockies and the connection is still strong.

-Posted on November 2, 2019, in Backpacking, Colorado and tagged 1976 National Championship, 76 Hoosiers, Big Thompson Flood, Chicano, Day Care, Undefeated NCAA Champion.
+Posted on November 2, 2019, in Backpacking, Colorado and tagged 1976 National Championship, 76 Hoosiers, Big Thompson Flood, Chicano, Day Care, House of Neighborly Service, Undefeated NCAA Champion.
 Bookmark the permalink.
-Leave a comment.
+1 Comment.

 Pingback: Summer of 73, Indy 500 and Secretariat | The Adventure Continues